Exus Blog Article

 Outside of brick-and-mortar banks, digital-first banks have gained traction, too.
 Liv., Emirates NBD’s digital and “lifestyle banking” app aimed at Millennials, is growing faster than its parent entity.
 Mashreq Neo, a digital division of Mashreq Bank, has found success in Dubai.

 Digital banking is on the march in the Middle East.
-As Mashreq Bank’s longtime CEO put it, “The banks that will survive the next 10 years are the ones that will almost transform themselves into a fintech with a banking licence.”
+As Mashreq Bank’s longtime CEO put it, “The banks that will survive the next 10 years are the ones that will almost transform themselves into a fintech with a banking license.”
 That’s the current landscape, so what will the next decade hold?

 We’ve seen the increasing trend towards big-ticket mergers and a nascent shift away from brick-and-mortar banking.
 As the banking sector finally catches up with international competitors, a few patterns are starting to emerge.